clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 \end{itemize}

 Now we will generate the next generation.
-To simulate this, we will assume that each member of the next generation will inherit the genome of one of the members of the previous generation.
+We assume that each member of the next generation inherits the genome of one of the members of the previous generation.
 The probability of inheriting each genome is proportional to the genome's fitness: a child is most likely to inherit the genome of the fittest member of the previous population.
 This simulates selection.